mtenders/GeneralizedTransferMatrixMethod.jl/docs/src/gettingstarted.md

 )
 ```

-We should now be able to load the package
+We should now be able to load the package:
 ```julia
 using GeneralizedTransferMatrixMethod
 ```

+#### Setting up the structure

 We first have to define the materials we want to use.
 While there are a few
 materials included in the package ([`Au`](@ref Au), [`Ag`](@ref Ag),